mcd500/teep-device/docs/building_without_docker.md

-# Building TEEP-Device without docker
+# Building TEEP-Device without Docker

 Clone the TEEP-Device's source code and build it for Keystone, OPTEE and SGX.